alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ```

 <!--
-To instrument your Unity application with AltTester® Unity SDK you first need to import the AltTester package into Unity.
+To instrument your Unity application with AltTester® Unity SDK you first need to import the AltTester® package into Unity.

 ```eval_rst